trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 ### Data coupling

 This is probably the most severe coupling.

-- Modules share data through, for example, parameters.
+Modules share data through, for example, parameters or global data.

-#### Global data coupling

-Several modules have access to the same global data.

-#### Stamp coupling

-**Stamp coupling** occurs when modules share a composite data structure and use only parts of it, possibly different parts (e.g., passing a whole record to a function that needs only one field of it).
+Sometimes, modules share a composite data structure and use only parts of it, possibly different parts (e.g., passing a whole record to a function that needs only one field of it).
 In this situation, a modification in a field that a module does not need may lead to changing the way the module reads the record.
+There's even a term for this: **Stamp coupling**.

 ### Communication protocol coupling